-122 N. 5th Street, Quincy, IL 62301
+122 N. 5th Street, Quincy, IL 62301 Ph.

-Ph.
 217.228.9489

-John Wood Community College is accredited by The Higher Learning Commission and a member of the North Central Association.
+John Wood Community College is accredited by The Higher Learning Commission.

 Information in this publication was accurate at the time of printing and is subject to change at any time; for the most up-to-date catalog and information, visit jwcc.edu